devashish234073/migration-projects/spring-mvc/spring-mvc-annotation/README.md

  2. `RootConfig` uses `@ComponentScan` to discover `@Service`, `@Repository`, and other components.
  3. `SecurityConfig` provides the in-memory users and HTTP security rules.
  4. `PersistenceConfig` configures HikariCP, `LocalSessionFactoryBean`, and transaction manager for Hibernate.

- If you want further updates (Docker, CI, REST endpoints, or validations), tell me which you'd like next.